reduxframework/docs/docs/core-fields/media.md

 :::

 ## Image Filters
-While it's possible to use the values returned to the global options variable to set your CSS manually, we've inlcluded the option to automatically our your filter's values automatically.
-To utilize this, you'll need to set the class name of the target image in the `output` argument as noted in the example below.
+While it's possible to use the values returned to the global options variable to set your CSS manually, we've included the option to automatically our your filter's values automatically.
+To use this, you'll need to set the class name of the target image in the `output` argument as noted in the example below.

 |Filter|Default|Description|
 |--- |--- |--- |